Md-coder/github-portfolio/README.md

 https://github-portfolio-two.vercel.app/

-This is how it should look once token is provided.
+This is how it should look.
 ![Screenshot (173)](https://user-images.githubusercontent.com/56928830/200157600-854cb198-09db-41f9-bdb3-0480a4c7527d.png)